Jiahuic/jiahuic.github.io/_posts/2023-07-12-archlinux.md

 ---
 layout: post
-title: 'Setting up Arch Linux for Research: A Comprehensive Guide'
+title: 'Setting up Arch Linux for Research'
 date: 2023-07-11 15:09:00
 description: an easy installation and set up for people who want to use arch linux for research
 tags: linux install